pure-ui/carte-blanche-plugin-boilerplate/README.md

 4. Add your project to [Travis CI](https://travis-ci.org).

-5. Write some code to `index.js` and tests to `test.js`.

-6. Execute `npm test` command

-7. Add options descriptions if your plugin has them.

-8. Fill `CHANGELOG.md` with initial version and release it to npm.
+5. Fill `CHANGELOG.md` with initial version and release it to npm.